openrport/openrport/docs/no18-novnc-proxy.md

 ## Prerequisites
 * noVNC javascript app has to be available on local filesystem
 * RPort server configuration `novnc_root` must point to the noVNC javascript app directory
+* RPort server configuration `tunnel_proxy_cert_file` and `tunnel_proxy_key_file` must be set up.
+NoVNC depends on the generic built-in TLS reverse proxy, which is enabled by providing a key and a certificate.

 ## Install noVNC javascript app
 Rport is tested with noVNC v1.3.0.zip, so this version is recommended.